athrawes/aml/README.md

 |> IO.run
 ```

-`IO<A>` has all of the usual FP goodies one would expect here, allowing users
+`IO<'a>` has all of the usual FP goodies one would expect here, allowing users
 to bind, map, apply, and compose IO operations.
-To be more specific, `IO<A>` is
+To be more specific, `IO<'a>` is
 an Effect, AKA Monad.
 This makes creating IO pipelines a breeze:

 ```aml